Identities involving (doubly) symmetric polynomials and integrals over Grassmannians: Introduction

 where $\Phi(\mathcal S), \Psi(\mathcal Q)$ are respectively characteristic classes of the tautological sub-bundle $\mathcal S$ and quotient bundle $\mathcal Q$ on the Grassmannian $G(k,n)$, and $\Delta(\mathcal S,\mathcal Q)$ is a characteristic class of both $\mathcal S$ and $\mathcal Q$.

 Using localization in equivariant cohomology, Weber \cite{We} and Zielenkiewicz \cite{Zi} presented a way of expressing the integrals as iterated residues at infinity of holomorphic functions.
-However, there is no guarantee expressions appearing in the Atiyah-Bott-Berline-Vergne formula for Grassmannians are in fact constants rather than rational functions.
-Our identities provide a way of handling such expressions.
+Our identities provide another method for dealing with such expressions.